 Validity is the quality of research that refers to how well the results gathered from analyzing the data of the study participants represent true findings among similar individuals outside the study’s population.
-As is traditionally understood, research validity refers to how accurately a method, an instrument, or a technique measures the object of study.
+Research validity refers to how accurately a method, an instrument, or a technique measures the object of study.
 Validity is an essential consideration during research design for any study as well as when planning methods and writing up one’s results.
-Often discussed in literature on quantitative studies, validity takes different forms and is discussed using different terms in qualitative ones.
+Validity takes different forms and usually discussed using different terms in qualitative ones.
 This blog’s purpose is to introduce the concept of validity as it pertains to qualitative studies.
-In this blog post, we will discuss qualitative validity by addressing the transferability of findings, the credibility of the findings, and the ethical procedures used while conducting research.
+We will discuss qualitative validity by addressing the transferability of findings, the credibility of the findings, and the ethical procedures used while conducting research.

 The first concept, transferability, functions like discussions of external validity in quantitative research.
 Given the small sample size of most qualitative studies, analytical generalizability is limited in its efficacy and often impossible to demonstrate.
 Instead, qualitative research discusses transferability, the ability of a research finding to be applicable in other contexts and situations.
 Discussions of transferability seek to answer the question of to what extent will this study’s findings be applicable in other situations.